jorgebucaran/colorette/README.md

 ### `options.enabled`

-Color support is automatically enabled if your terminal supports it, but you can toggle it on/off as needed.
+Colorette is enabled if your terminal supports color, `FORCE_COLOR=1` or if `NO_COLOR` isn't in the environment, but you can always override it when you need to.

 ```js
 const { options } = require("colorette")